matthewwdavis/ggenomics/README.md

-The following examples are more in-depth than what is found in [Usage](#usage) and meant to walk the user through using the package from start to finish, data download to plotting.
+The following examples are more in-depth than what is found in [Usage](#usage) and meant to walk the user through using the package from start-to-finish, data download to plotting.
 The sub-headers define different end goals.
-Publicly available data is used so that the users results can be compared here to make sure everything is operating correctly.
+Publicly available data is used so that the users’ results can be compared here to make sure everything is operating correctly.